In a stadium of their own, migrant workers say their sweat made World Cup happen

 Taking selfies from the stands and sitting on the grassy pitch, thousands of migrant workers gathered in a Doha stadium to watch the opening match of the first World Cup in the Middle East.

-The special fan zone set up at the industrial area on the city's outskirts included a stadium with a giant TV screen, and another big screen set up outside for an overflow crowd.
-It sat adjacent to several worker camps where many of Qatar's hundreds of thousands of low-income labourers live.
+The special fan zone set up at the industrial area on the city's outskirts includes a stadium with a giant TV screen and another big screen set up outside for an overflow crowd.
+It sits adjacent to several worker camps where many of Qatar's hundreds of thousands of low-income labourers live.

 He had been in Qatar for two years, working long hours under the sun to finish stadiums where the tournament was being held.